STKR2/AutoSaveMediaUser/README.md

 ---

 ## 🌟 Features
-🔹 **Auto-Save Media** – Instantly saves all received photos and videos.
+🔹 **Auto-Save Media self-destruct** – Instantly saves all received photos and videos.
 🔹 **Works in Private Chats** – Automatically handles media sent by users.
 🔹 **Runs on Your Account** – No need for a bot, uses your personal Telegram account.
 🔹 **Lightweight & Fast** – Optimized for minimal resource usage.